rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ...
 ```

-* <1> The targetted group or the targetted server must exist in the inventory
+* <1> The targeted group or the targeted server must exist in the inventory
 * <2> Once connected, the user becomes `root` (via `sudo` by default)

-The execution of the playbook is done with the command `ansible-playbook` :
+The execution of the playbook is done with the command `ansible-playbook`:

 ```
 $ ansible-playbook test.yml